List of blade materials: Stainless steel

 Japanese stainless advanced alloy steels, manufactured by Takefu Special Steels.
 As all Steel manufacturers have their secret undisclosed elements in their alloys, the main parts are mostly known to public, and when there was a demand for High-end Cutlery in the kitchen Takefu was one of the first with a so-called Alloy Steel that required little to no maintenance for daily home cook users as well as the professional kitchen.
-Even today it remains one of the most looked for Steels worldwide.
+Even today it remains one of the most looked Steels worldwide.